OSTrails/FAIR_assessment_output_specification/README.md

 ## Core test result representation
 We distinguish the following main concepts:
 - **TestResult**: Output of running a test over a resource.
 A test result also should contain provenance metadata about the process followed to create it. `TestResult`is represented as an extension of `prov:Entity`.
-A test result points to the corresponding test specification through the `ftr:definedBy` property.
+A test result points to the corresponding test through the `ftr:outputFromTest` property.
 - **Test**: Service, formed by an API and associated piece of code that implements a Metric, and is executed (by a FAIR assessment tool), retrieving a particular and standardised result.
 - **TestResultSet**: A set of FAIR test results, together with their respective metadata.
 Common metadata may describe the set.
 For example, if all results where run by a request to the same API.
 - **TestExecutionActivity**: The action carried out by an agent of calling an API in which a test (or set of tests) were run.
 The result of this activity is either a `TestResult` or a `TestResultSet`.